 No-Hassle Globetrotting with E-Cigs

-White Cloud’s rechargeable e-cigs and our Fling disposable e-cigs use batteries with an automatic switch built in, meaning the battery is activated by inhalation.
+White Cloud’s Cirrus rechargeable and Fling disposable e-cigs use batteries with an automatic switch built in, meaning the battery is activated by inhalation.
 There are no buttons to fiddle with and no bottles of e-liquid to worry about.
-White Cloud’s rechargeable e-cigs and our Fling disposable e-cigs use batteries with an automatic switch built in, meaning the battery is activated by inhalation.
-There are no buttons to fiddle with and no bottles of e-liquid to worry about.
-However, if you do prefer using a button-activated e cig, then check out our Cirrus 3X manual electronic cigarette with an activate/deactivate feature as well as an automatic shutoff safety feature which stops the battery from heating when pressed for too long.
+However, if you do prefer using a button-activated e cig, then check out our Cirrus 3X manual electronic cigarette with an activate/deactivate feature as well as an automatic shut-off safety feature which stops the battery from heating when pressed for too long.

 All of our e-cigs are sized to fit in your pocket or purse, making them the perfect throw-and-go e-cigs since they take up very little room.
 And our disposable Fling e-cigs are even easier.
 They’re long lasting and are always ready to go so you don’t have to worry about being stuck in the middle of nowhere with dead e-cig batteries and no way to charge them.

 Related: E-Cig 101: Buttons vs. No Buttons